ben-n93/SQL-tips-and-tricks/README.md

 , RANK() OVER (ORDER BY revenue DESC)
 FROM products
 ;

+-- You can instead do this:
+SELECT
+product
+, CASE product WHEN 'Robot' THEN 0 ELSE revenue END AS revenue , RANK() OVER (ORDER BY CASE product WHEN 'Robot' THEN 0 ELSE revenue END DESC) FROM products
+;

 ```

 ### Always specify which column belongs to which table